camptocamp/openlayers-webgl-integration/design.md

 Layers are pure data providers.
 They provide raster, vector and eventually other types of content, but do not know how to render them.
 Layers can have their own projections, which can be different from the map's projection in which they are used.
 Individual layer objects can be shared between multiple maps.
 When their content changes they fire "changed" events.

 Controls can manipulate both the map view and individual layers.
-They should work in map projection coordinates.
+They should work in map projection coordinates, and support both traditional and touch inputs.

 Due to differences between the renderers, only two types of coordinates are used: coordinates in the map's projection, and pixel coordinates relative to the DIV containing the map.
 Map objects provide functions for converting between the two, using the View object and the map projection.
 Layer objects can have their own projections, and all interactions with layers is through coordinates in their own local projection.